shyamwl/Native-Coding-Challenge/README.md

 # React Native - Coding Challenge

-Reggora is looking for people who can build awesome products, so we created this challenge to test our candidates' overall developer skills.
+WebsiteLearners is looking for people who can build awesome products, so we created this challenge to test our candidates' overall developer skills.

 ## Instructions
 #### 1. Build your app